 Treating Ringworm in Cats

 Your vet will typically prescribe a topical ointment or shampoo to treat ringworm in cats that will kill the offending fungus.
 In some cases, oral medication may be required.
 Due to ringworm’s resilience, your treatment plan may last for several months.

 The vet may also recommend that your cat wear a wide cone to prevent him from licking the medication and scratching lesions.
-During the recovery period it’s very important to maintain a clean environment for your cat to prevent recurrence.
+During the recovery period, it’s very important to maintain a clean environment for your cat to prevent a recurrence.